esovetkin/jbs/docs/help_analyse.md

 }
 ```

-This corresponds to the same idea as the JUBE tutorial:
+This follows the same idea as the JUBE tutorial:
 - produce files in a step
 - parse files in an analyser
 - define visible output columns in the result